status-im/specs/docs/draft/6-payloads.md

 ## Payload wrapper

-All payloads are wrapped in a [protobuf record](https://developers.google.com/protocol-buffers/)
+The node wraps all payloads in a [protobuf record](https://developers.google.com/protocol-buffers/)
 record:

 ```protobuf